 Save money on hosting

 As part of my simplification process I want to save money on hosting.
 I have more domains than I care to confess to, and when I first started with Internet Marketing I thought that I needed separate hosting for each one.
-As the number of different sites I controlled expanded, obviously this started to get expensive, so what could be done?
+As the number of different sites I controlled expanded, obviously this started to get expensive, so I wondered what could be done?

 Save money on hosting